M-arcus/cloudron-docs/developer/docs/api.md

 If `robotsTxt` if set, it will be returned as the response for `/robots.txt`.
 You can read about the [Robots Exclustion Protocol](http://www.robotstxt.org/robotstxt.html) site.

 If `backupId` is provided the app will be initialized with the data from the backup.
+The `backupFormat` specifies the format of the backup.

 The `sso` field can be set to `false` to disable Cloudron authentication.
 By default, single sign-on is enabled.
 Note that this field works only if the app support Cloudron single sign-on.